Energy Use—chapter 9:

 Hydrogen fuel can be produced from water, in a process called electrolysis.
 In electrolysis, electricity breaks the bonds of water molecules to produce hydrogen and oxygen gas.
 Regions with a source of inexpensive electrical energy—such as hydroelectric, geothermal, solar, or wind—might produce hydrogen fuel for export to regions that are energy poor.
 Electrolysis is described in the following equation.

 2H2O + electrical energy —> 2H2 + O2

 The use of hydrogen as a fuel is not new.
 In the 1930s, German engineers, short on gasoline, used hydrogen to fuel vehicles from submarines to zeppelins.
 Today, hydrogen’s invisible flame powers the thundering main thrusters that lift NASA Space Shuttles into orbit.

 The main barriers to implementing hydrogen energy systems are (1) conversion of existing systems (vehicles and gas stations, and production facilities) to hydrogen and (2) perfecting safe storage vessels.
 While pound for pound hydrogen is more energetic than gasoline, it takes up considerably more volume because at room temperature it is a gas.
 Researchers are looking for practical ways to store hydrogen gas on vehicles.Electric Cars

-Cars powered by electric motors and banks of storage batteries could replace conventional cars and vans.
+Cars powered by electric motors and banks of storage batteries could largely replace conventional cars and vans.
 The storage batteries used for cars are a far cry from the batteries we use to light up flashlights and keep our portable CD players and cell phones running.
 But the principle by which they work is similar.

-Currently available electric cars have top speeds of more than 70 mph and ranges of more than 100 miles.
+Currently available top-of-the-line electric cars have top speeds of more than 70 mph and ranges of more than 100 miles.
 Electric cars have the following advantages:

 • They are extremely quiet.